 We have established that painted shells are a sales gimmick designed to maximize profits.
 With this in mind, do you think the paints selected have been tested for hermit crab safety?
 Most paint is toxic to hermit crabs due to the presence of heavy metals.

 Hermit crabs breathe in toxic fumes generated by painted shells, leading to suffocation.
 This is a slow – and painful – way for hermit crabs to die.
 It’s made even worse by the fact that’s completely avoidable and unnecessary.

 Even if the fumes are somehow avoided, the paint will invariably flake.
-In an appropriate hermit crab environment, high in temperature and humidity alike, it flakes even faster.
+In an appropriate hermit crab environment, with high temperature and humidity, it flakes even faster.
 This means that paint will end up in the substrate, water, and everywhere else in the aquarium.